-- Prepared the CAFR in accordance with standards and interpretations issued by the Governmental Accounting Standards Board (GASB).
-The total number of GASB pronouncements has grown from 8 in fiscal year 1990 to 59 in fiscal year 2010.
-GASB is expected to issue additional pronouncements in the near future.
-While the number of GASB pronouncements that must be researched and implemented is steadily rising, the number of staff assigned to this process (most of whom must be CPAs) has declined. - Issued a Popular Annual Financial Report (PAFR) for the fiscal year ended June 30, 2009.
-The Popular Award was submitted to the GFOA for review, and received the GFOA's "Award for Outstanding Achievement".
+Prepared the CAFR in accordance with standards and interpretations issued by the Governmental Accounting Standards Board (GASB).
+The total number of GASB pronouncements has grown from 15 in fiscal year 1994 to 68 in fiscal year 2012.
+GASB reporting changes have modified recognition, measurement, and presentation.
+The GASB continues to modify the accounting and reporting requirements for governments in increasingly complex methods.
+The number of staff assigned to the process (most of whom must be CPAs) has declined based on available budget resources while the complexity of compliance has increased.

-Statewide Accounting Services Division
+Statewide Accounting Division

-- Provide centralized accounting of the state's financial activities in accordance with the program structure mandated by the General Assembly. - Establish 100 percent of the accounts required to account for the state's financial activities in accordance with the annual Appropriation Act passed by the General Assembly.
-Each account consists of an agency number, subfund detail, object code, and mini code. - Respond to public records requests for information within five working days.
+- Provide centralized accounting of the state's financial activities in accordance with the program structure mandated by the General Assembly. - Establish and maintain 100 percent of the accounts required to account for the state's financial activities in accordance with the annual Appropriation Act passed by the General Assembly.
+Each account consists of an agency number, subfund detail, object code, and mini code.
+During fiscal year 2012, the Accounting Services Division set up 6,855 accounts. - Respond to public records requests for information within five working days.